The Dish: Production

 Much of the film was shot on location; the "cricket match" and "hayride" scenes were shot on the real dish and researchers often postponed experiments to position the dish for photography.
 The set reconstructing the 1969 control room was extremely accurate, down to some details as small as ashtrays.
 Some of the "props" were in fact original NASA equipment used during the Apollo 11 landing, left behind in Australia as they were too heavy (i.e. too expensive) to ship back to the U.S. Staff from that era expressed amazement at seeing the set; they said it was like stepping through a time warp.

 The Dish was written by Santo Cilauro, Tom Gleisner, Jane Kennedy and Rob Sitch, and directed by Sitch.

-Apart from the radio telescope scenes, the majority of the movie was actually filmed in the small town of Forbes, 33 km south of Parkes because of its old historic buildings, and also in Old Parliament House in Canberra, and Crawford Studios in Melbourne.

 Historical accuracy

 Although the film is based on actual events, it uses fictional characters and alters historical details for dramatic effect.
-NASA's Honeysuckle Creek near Canberra and the Goldstone station in California both had the signal first, but Parkes's signal was used eight and a half minutes after the beginning of the moonwalk.
+NASA's Honeysuckle Creek near Canberra and the Goldstone station in California both had the signal first, but Parkes' signal was used eight and a half minutes after the beginning of the moonwalk.
 Armstrong's first step on the Moon and his words, "That's one small step for man, one giant leap for mankind", were received on Earth by the Honeysuckle Creek antenna.
 No power failure occurred, there was no friction with the NASA representatives (of whom there were not just one but several), and Prime Minister John Gorton visited Honeysuckle Creek, not Parkes.
 They did, however, operate in very high winds gusting to 110 km/h (59 knots) at 60 degrees inclination, risking damage to the dish and even injury to themselves to keep the antenna pointed at the Moon during the moonwalk.
-Also the Moon was not full in the preceding two weeks prior the Moon landing, while in the movie they used a full moon to retrieve the signal.